vsukhor/tinyply/README.md

 ## Usage

 _tinyply_ can be used both as a header-only and as a precompiled library.
-Most conveniently, the swithc between the two is done via cmake by defining TINYPLY_LINK_AS_LIBRARY.
+Most conveniently, the switch between the two is done by defining TINYPLY_AS_LIBRARY.

 If on the ohter hand you prefer to use the headers alone, you may just include either 'tinyply.h' or each of 'reader.h' or 'writer.h' directly into your project.